jefflester/minitrino/readme.md

     -Dsun.security.krb5.debug=true
 ```

-#### [MODULES] Section
+### [MODULES] Section
 This section sets environment variables passed to containers provisioned by
 Minipresto.
-Environment variables are only set in a container if it is specified
+Environment variables are only passed to a container if the variable
-in the relevant `docker-compose.yml` file.
-This supports Presto secrets.
+is specified in the module's `docker-compose.yml` file.

+Variables propagated to the Presto container are supported by Presto secrets.

 - STARBURST_LIC_PATH: Required if using licensed Starburst Enterprise Presto
   features.
 It can point to any valid license on your filesystem.